-Task Supervisors are employed by the agency, and may or may not have an MSW, and are responsible for supervising the student's day-to-day activities.
+Task Supervisors are employed by the agency, may or may not have an MSW, and are responsible for supervising the student's day-to-day activities.
 All agencies will not necessarily use a task supervisor.
 Occasionally, after prior approval, a student may be placed in an agency that is unable to provide onsite social work supervision.
-In such cases, the agency and the Director of Field Education will work together to locate a qualified social worker to provide off-site instruction and supervision.
+In such cases, the agency and the Director of Field Education will work together to locate a qualified social worker to provide offsite instruction and supervision.
 This person will be the official "Field Instructor."
+The Task Supervisor is an employee of the agency and provides task supervision.

-The Task Supervisors is expected to
+The Task Supervisor is expected to

-- Participate with the student, Field Instructor, and Field Faculty in developing the student's learning contract. - Supervise, monitor, and evaluate the student's performance on assignments. - Help the student in understanding the agency's structure, mission, goals, services, policies, and procedures. - Identify and provide resources within the agency to help the student complete assignments specified in the learning contract. - Aid the student in problem solving. - Help the student to understand the culture and political structure of the agency, including relationships with colleagues, staff, and other professionals. - Provide ongoing feedback to the student, and periodic feedback to the Field Instructor and Field Faculty.
+- Participate with the student, Field Instructor, and Field Liaison in developing the student's learning contract. - Supervise, monitor, and evaluate the student's performance on assignments. - Help the student in understanding the agency's structure, mission, goals, services, policies, and procedures. - Identify and provide resources within the agency to help the student complete assignments specified in the learning contract. - Aid the student in problem solving. - Help the student to understand the culture and political structure of the agency, including relationships with colleagues, staff, and other professionals. - Provide ongoing feedback to the student, and periodic feedback to the Field Instructor and Field Liaison.